iLert/docs/ilert-release-notes.md

 ### Improvements

-* Links and Images for Incidents with automatic connections
+* Links and Images for Alerts with automatic connections
 * Adedd [international caller IDs for voice alerts](getting-started/phone-numbers/#voice-alerts) for USA and Canada, UK, Australia, Belgium and Netherlands